icreer/Math_Run/README.md

 # Math_Run

 ## Overview
 This is an app that helps people with doing mental math.
 So there is basic arthmitic problems and a selection of maltible choice and there job is to select the right one.
-My goal in creating this program is to have a deaper understanding of how apps and other technolgy that I use day.
+My goal in creating this program is to have a deaper understanding of how apps and other technolgy that I use daily.
 Alos to challange my abiltyis as a software engineer.
 ## Walk Through and Demo Video

 ## Development Enviroment